 To tell a ripe mango from an unripe one, you’ll want to rely on your sense of smell and touch.

-Unripe mangoes are hard as bricks and usually green.
-As it ripens, a mango will develop yellow, orange, and/or red hues depending on its type.
+Unripe mangoes are as hard as bricks and are usually green.
+As they ripen, mangoes develop yellow, orange, and/or red hues, depending on their type.

 Do Mangoes Taste Like Peaches?

 Some people believe a mango tastes like a cross between a peach and other fruits such as pineapple, orange, lemons, or limes.